domricciardiphoto/adv-dev/README.md

 Your browser does not support this video
 </video>

-This will show a video on click.
+This will show a video on click.<br>
-The video module is 100% on desktop and mobile
+The video module is 100% on desktop and mobile<br>

-Graphical element with dynamic pricing-----------------------------
+Graphical element with dynamic pricing-----------------------------<br>
     <div class="promo_box singlepromo singlepromo-multi videogame" data="FB502SBKL" data2="/browse?Ntt=FB502S*" style="background-image:url(/images/promos/flyer-12-31-17-pg21-hero18.jpg)">
         <div class="promo_des_price"></div>
     </div>

-Element takes up a 50% SLOT" and 100% on mobile data = where the pricing is coming from data2 = used whem there the link needs to go to MORE THEN ONE PRODUCT OR LANDING PAGE (MUST HAVE CLASS "singlepromo-multi" TO USE DATA2)
-IF ONLY ONE PRODUCT IS BEING USED REMOVE "singlepromo-multi" or link will come up "unkown"
+Element takes up a 50% SLOT" and 100% on mobile<br> data = where the pricing is coming from<br> data2 = used whem there the link needs to go to MORE THEN ONE PRODUCT OR LANDING PAGE<br> (MUST HAVE CLASS "singlepromo-multi" TO USE DATA2)<br> IF ONLY ONE PRODUCT IS BEING USED REMOVE "singlepromo-multi" or link will come up "unkown"<br>

-Menu written in-------------------------------------------------
+Menu written in-------------------------------------------------<br>

 <div id="submenu">
     <div id="ae4" class="submenu_overflow">